remix-run/react-router/docs/framework/how-to/view-transitions.md

 # View Transitions

-Enable smooth animations between page transitions in your React Router applications using the View Transitions API.
+Enable smooth animations between page transitions in your React Router applications using the [View Transitions API][view-transitions-api].
 This feature allows you to create seamless visual transitions during client-side navigation.

 ## Basic View Transition